-In addition, there were cases where the engagement team only routinely verified books against vouchers overlooking an abnormal profit ratio and agreement details inconsistent with the realities.
+In addition, there were cases where the engagement team only routinely verified books against vouchers, overlooking an abnormal profit ratio and agreement details inconsistent with the realities.
+There was also a case where the engagement team, in its investigation of estimated total cost using the percentage-of-completion method, did no more than make inquiries of management and make comparisons with internal materials prepared by the audited company.